TROUBLESOME TIMES

 Back to the World Cup qualifiers and Taylor handed the captaincy back to a recovered Stuart Pearce from David Platt.
 On 8 September, England faced Poland and this time provided promising performance, a 3-0 win delivered Taylor some hope of making it to the United States the following summer.
 A victory against the Netherlands on 13 October would see the verge of qualifying.
 The game in Rotterdam was again very closely contested; the Dutch put the English under pressure early on but England responded with a string of counter attacks.
 Platt headed the ball just wide and Tony Adams had a shot cleared off the line by Erwin Koeman, Tony Dorigo hit the post with a 35-yard free-kick after 25 minutes.
 Then, two minutes before half-time England were fortunate to have a Frank Rijkaard goal disallowed for offside, even though replays showed that the goal was legitimate.
 Their luck ran out later in the second half when David Platt was fouled by Ronald Koeman as he raced in on goal.
 To the disgust of Taylor, the German referee did not send Koeman him off for a professional foul.
 The Dutch charged down Dorigo's free-kick, with Dutch players clearly exceeding the limitations of the rules.
 Just minutes later Koeman took an identical free kick outside the England penalty area.
 His first shot was blocked, but it was ordered to be retaken because Paul Ince was not within the required 10 yards.
 Koeman scored at the second attempt to give the Dutch the lead.
 England nearly equalised when Paul Merson hit the post with a free-kick, only for Dennis Bergkamp to extend the Netherlands' lead moments later, despite using his arm to control the ball, for 2–0 win.
 Taylor was irate on the touchline, berating the officials and referee as the significance of the result sank in.

-Taylor vents his anger at the officials as England's hopes of
+Taylor vents his anger at the officials as England's hopes of qualifying for the World Cup are all but over |

-after just 8 seconds of play on a dark day for
+San Marino's Davide Gualtieri celebrates his goal after just 8 seconds of play on a dark day for English football |

 17 November 1993, the last day of World Cup Qualification for the UEFA teams, and it was still possible that England could scrape into the World Cup finals; they had to rely on Poland to defeat the Netherlands and put a in a big score against San Marino.
 Tall order, but in football anything could happen.
 That statement would prove true in the game, but for the wrong reason.
 Just 8.3 seconds after kick off, Stuart Pearce underhit a pass back to David Seaman, the ball fell into the path of San Marino striker, Davide Gualtieri and to the disbelief of the English supporters, San Marino found themselves 1-0 ahead, Gualtieri had scored the fastest goal in any World Cup discipline in history, a record which still stands to this day.
 It took 20 minutes for England to respond, they eventually won the game 7-1 but it was now irrelevant, the news came through that the Netherlands had beaten Poland 3-1 in Poznan.
 It was now official, England had failed to qualify for the 1994 FIFA World Cup.